PCMDI/input4MIPs_CVs/docs/index.md

 - an overview of the repository, see [repository overview](repository-overview.md)
 - guidance on how to contribute to the repository, see [contributing](contributing.md)
 - information about our versioning strategy, see [versioning](versioning.md)
+- an archive of email updates sent by the CMIP IPO about the forcings, see [forcings email archive](forcings-email-archive/index.md)

 ## Contributors